pyxiis/boxscript/docs/syntax.md

 ### Arithmetic

-These operators are all binary.
+These operators do not exist.
+All operations are possible using only bitwise operators.

-`▦` is the addition operator.
-The multiplication operator is `▩`.
-There are no other arithmetic operators.
-Subtraction and division are done through adding/multiplying additive/multiplicative inverses.

 ### Order of Operations

 The order of operations, from lowest to highest precedence, is:

 - Output/assignment
-- Comparison operators (e.g. `▨`, `▧`, `▤`)
 - OR (`▓`)
 - XOR (`▒`)
 - AND (`░`)
 - Shifts (`▚`, `▞`)
-- Addition (`▦`)
-- Multiplication (`▩`)
 - Memory access
 - NOT (`▔`)

+When there are 2 operations of the same precedence, they are done from left to right.

 Should this order be undesireable, expressions put between `▕` and `▏` will be evaluated first.
 These are essentially opened and closed parentheses, respectively.
-For example, `▔▕▀▀▀▨▀▀▄▏▩▀▀▄▀` should evaluate to `▄▀▄▀`.
+For example, `▀▀▒▔▕▀▀▀░▀▀▄▏` should evaluate to `▄▀▄▄`.

 ## IO